jumacro/PromisedREST/README.md

-# RestfulNode
+# Fondoo-Node-Api
-This repositary is an effort to create an easy to use production ready framework for node.js using it as a RESTFUL API.
+This is a RESTFUL API created with Nodejs using the Express Framework, Mongoose ORM to handle the MongoDb database and PassportJs to handle the Authentication system.

 ## Pre-Requisites:-